PeaceJolayemi/Echoes-of-Twighlight-website-assignment-3-/README.md

 Assignment 3 was challenging but rewarding.
 The hardest parts were:

-1. **Understanding async/await** - The weather API feature took the longest because I had to learn how promises work
+1. **Understanding async/await** - The weather API feature took the longest because I had to learn how promises work (Had to cut it out)
 2. **Coordinating features** - Making sure the dynamic rendering (Feature 4) and filtering (Feature 6) worked together required careful planning
 3. **Mobile responsiveness** - The hamburger menu took several iterations to get right

 What I'm most proud of:
-- The creative weather integration ("Today's Mood")
 - How all 7 features work together cohesively
 - The improvement in visual design from Assignment 2

-This assignment taught me that JavaScript isn't just about making things move - it's about creating better user experiences through thoughtful interactivity.
+This assignment taught me that JavaScript isn't just about making things move, it's about creating better user experiences through thoughtful interactivity.